ONSdigital/ras-secure-message/API.md

-    "/health/details": "Rest endpoint to provide application details", "/info": "Rest endpoint to provide application information", "/labels": "Get a count of unread messages", "/message/<message_id>": "Get and update message by id", "/message/<message_id>/modify": "Update message status by id",
+    "/health/details": "Rest endpoint to provide application details", "/info": "Rest endpoint to provide application information", "/labels": "Get a count of unread messages", "/message/<message_id>/modify": "Update message status by id",
     "/message/send": "Send message for a user",
-    "/messages": "Return a list of messages for the user", "/thread/<thread_id>": "Return list of messages for user", "/threads": "Return a list of threads for the user", "/v2/messages": "Send A message using the V2 endpoint", "/v2/messages/<message_id>": "Get and update message by id", "/v2/messages/count": "Get count of unread messages using v2 endpoint", "/v2/messages/modify/<message_id>": "Update message status by id",
+    "/thread/<thread_id>": "Return list of messages for user", "/threads": "Return a list of threads for the user", "/v2/messages/count": "Get count of unread messages using v2 endpoint", "/v2/messages/modify/<message_id>": "Update message status by id",
     "/v2/threads/<thread_id>": "Return list of messages for user"